DominicBreuker/macdump/README.md

 Try this with the hash seen in the readme and a wordlist containing password `pass123` to verify that your setup works.

+## Disclaimer

+Macdump is for research and educational purposes only.
+Do not run this without consent on anybody's machine.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)